roychon/roychon/README.md

 ### 🔭 Some things I've worked on ...
 - [Coinport] 💰, a web app that allows users to track, store, and predict crypto coin rates.
 - [Cacao Talk] 🍬, a full stack messenger app that allows users to talk to associates.
-Models functionality of real-time social apps
+Models functionality of real-time social apps using MVC Model
 - [Tesla Clone App] 🚙, a web app that clones the official website of Tesla with additional features embedded
 <!--
 ### 🌱 I’m learning ...